BC WATER

 |

-BC Water Well Drilling FAQ #1 - Water well dowsing in British Columbia is generally known as the practice of using a forked stick, pendulum, or similar device to locate underground water and minerals.
-BC is home to the #1 water well dowser in Canada, Colleen Roberts.
-Why Is The Demand For Well Dowsing Growing?
-BC Water Well Drilling FAQ #2 - Many people now research water dowsing on the internet causing a massive well dowsing comeback in North America.
-Local well drilling costs are high, people want to be sure their money is spent as wisely as possible, wanting a productive water well after all is said and done.
-As land opens for development or existing water wells stop producing the demand for domestic drilled water wells continues.
-People may be advised or referred by someone who has had good success with a particular water diviner or dowser, if there's a successful “water dower” in an area the chances are good that they will be "well known" among the locals.
-Dowsing is also referred to as Water Witching, Water Finder and Water Well Divining.
-What Is An Aquifer?
-BC Water Well Drilling FAQ #3 - An aquifer is a body or rock that contains a usable supply of water.
+BC Water Well Drilling FAQ #3: An aquifer is a body or rock that contains a usable supply of water.
 Groundwater can be extracted using a water well.
-Hydro-geology studies the flow of water and it characterizes aquifers.
-What Are The Approximate Costs of Well Drilling?
-BC Water Well Drilling FAQ #4 - The cost of drilling a water well for residential use is approximately $8,000 and $15,000, or higher depending on the depth of the well.
-How Long Does It Take To Drill A 300 Foot Well?
+Hydrogeology studies the flow of water and characterizes aquifers.
+What is the Cost of Drilling a Well in BC?
+BC Water Well Drilling FAQ: The cost of drilling for water in British Columbia has risen significantly in recent years.
+The cost of drilling a well in British Columbia has continued to see a slight increase in 2024.
+Drilling a water well in BC will cost anywhere from $17,000 on the low-end and upwards to $30,000 or more in 2024.
+If you plan to drill a well in British Columbia in 2024, you can request a detailed water well cost estimate online for BC Mainland & Fraser Valley, Vancouver Island, Gulf Islands, Thompson-Okanagan, Kootenay, Cariboo Chilcotin, North Coast, Nechako & Northeast BC How Long Does It Take To Drill A 300-Feet Well?
 BC Water Well Drilling FAQ #5 - Most water wells can be drilled in one to two days once a drilling rig is set-up on the well drilling site.
 Winter may be a good time of the year to drill for water as the wait times are greatly reduced but not all properties are accessible by the well drilling equipment because of the wet and often soft ground.
-As we move into the summer months most well drilling rigs are busy and longer wait times to drill for water is not uncommon in British Columbia.
-Where Should I Locate A Water Well?
-BC Water Well Drilling FAQ #6 - The well drilling contractor will conduct a site visit with the property owner to help determine the best possible drilling site.
-It is recommended to consult an expert who specializes in siting water wells when drilling for water to avoid encountering dry holes.
-Should I Have My Water Tested?
+As we move into the summer months, most well drilling rigs are busy, and longer wait times to drill for water is not uncommon in British Columbia.
+Where Should I Locate a Water Well When Drilling?
+BC Water Well Drilling FAQ #6 - The well drilling contractor will conduct a site visit with a property owner to help determine the best possible drilling site.
+It's recommended to consult an expert who specializes in siting water wells when drilling for water to avoid drilling a dry hole Should I Have My Well Water Tested in BC?
 BC Water Well Drilling FAQ #7 - If you own a private water system or water well and if the quality of your water concerns your health and the health of your family, you need to be aware of some important details about water testing and water quality.
-If your water comes from a private system whether it's a drilled well or shallow water well it's important that it's tested by a certified water testing laboratory to verify that the water is safe for you and your family to use for domestic purposes, such as drinking, cooking, washing of food, bathing and pets.
+If your water comes from a private system, whether it's a drilled well or shallow water well, it's important that it's tested by a certified water testing laboratory to verify that the water is safe for you and your family to use for domestic purposes, such as drinking, cooking, washing of food, bathing and caring for pets.
 How is Water Quality Tested in British Columbia?
 BC Water Well Drilling FAQ #8 - The water well should be regularly tested in order to maintain a safe source.
 By doing so, the water is protected from potential contamination.
-It is also essential to test the water quality with respect to is future use, such as drinking water, livestock, watering, etc. What Water Tests Should Be Carried Out?
+It is also essential to test the water quality with respect to is future use, such as drinking water, livestock, watering, etc. Water Test Kits for British Columbia.
+What Water Tests Should Be Carried Out?
 BC Water Well Drilling FAQ #9 - A variety of tests can be carried out to test the quality of the water, such as coliform bacteria, nitrates, pH, sodium, chloride, fluoride, sulphate, iron, manganese, total dissolved solids, nitrate, sodium, chloride, sulphate, iron, and manganese can impart objectionable taste or odor to water, sulfate and fluoride.
-Water Well Setbacks For British Columbia
+Water Well Setbacks For British Columbia Horizontal setbacks for new water supply wells for British Columbia: To safeguard the quality and quantity of the groundwater resource in British Columbia, new water supply wells used to supply water for domestic purposes must be sited at least the following distances from existing features.

 How Is The Amount Of Water A Well Produces Calculated?